 Here’s the breakdown of what you need for building a zen garden in your backyard…

-- Bench, statue or other focal element (optional) – If your garden is large enough, you can add a sitting bench, a statue, or some other focal element to the garden to aid with relaxation and meditation.
+This part is completely optional.
+But, if the area is large enough, you can add a sitting bench, a statue, or some other focal element to aid with relaxation and meditation.
 Totally up to you.

 How To Make A Zen Garden In Your Backyard